 Bringing It All Together

-If you hold your content marketing to a high standard and fully implement this process, your company will rise above your competitors who are cranking out tired, weak and endlessly recycled content “just because it’s what everyone is supposed to do.”
+If you hold your content marketing to a high standard and fully implement this process, your brand will rise above your competitors who are cranking out tired, weak and endlessly recycled content because “they’re supposed to.”